 Bursaries & Scholarships

-These are awarded to recognise talent and achievement in Music, Drama, Art/DT and Sport.
-Please contact Mrs C Hall-Davis, Admissions Officer for further details.
+These are awarded to recognise talent and achievement in music, drama, art/product design and sport.
+Please contact Chrissie Hall-Davis, Admissions Officer for further details.

 Tel: 029 2056 1832

 Email: email@example.comFind out more >